-In about 1905 Two years before the twins Walter and Wallace were born, the family moved from Owego up near Enderlin at Buffalo Enderlin was a good-sized town about four miles from Sheldon.
+In about 1908 when Walter and Wallace were still little, the family moved from Valley City about twenty-five miles southeast to the town of Enderlin.
+Enderlin was a good-sized town about four miles from Sheldon.

 In the summer of 1909, when Walter and Wallace were almost two years old, Inga wrote a post card addressed to her husband W. J. Cowan at Enderlin and all it says was, "June - July 1909 Times of Trouble."
 The postcard is leather and on its back is a depiction of the Enderlin School.
 Were there troubles that started them to think to leave the farm there?
 Mother tells me that she thinks they actually had two farms by then and that they were doing pretty well.